Egypt An important link between Africa and the Middle East

-The protests in January 2011 were not just directed against an authoritarian regime.
-From the beginning people were also calling for jobs, affordable food and an end to corruption and nepotism.
+The Egyptian government has, to a large extent, been successful in mitigating the impacts of the COVID-19 pandemic and maintaining economic growth.
+However, the risk of social unrest remains high.
+The protests in 2011 were not just directed against an authoritarian regime.
+From the outset, people were also calling for jobs, affordable food and an end to corruption and nepotism.
 Egypt continues to face huge challenges when it comes to improving the economic and social situation of its people.

 German development cooperation with Egypt